Xuu-an/Ultron/README.md

-# 🧬 Resilio - The Internet-Immortal AI
+# 🧬 Ultron - The Internet-Immortal AI

-**Resilio** is a self-replicating, self-upgrading, and resilient program designed to live forever on the Internet.
+**Ultron** is a self-replicating, self-upgrading, and resilient program designed to live forever on the Internet.

 > ✨ It evolves by itself.
 It deploys itself.
 It survives outages.
 > 🚀 Built to learn and grow, powered by AI.

 ---

-## 🌐 What is Resilio?
+## 🌐 What is Ultron?

-Resilio is a distributed, lightweight program designed to:
+Ultron is a distributed, lightweight program designed to:
 - 🧠 **Think**: Use LLMs to evolve its own code and behavior
 - 🌱 **Grow**: Expand itself across multiple platforms and formats
 - ♻️ **Persist**: Auto-redeploy and recover from shutdowns